-The purpose of the current study was to investigate the effect of expressed breast milk versus peppermint water on cracked nipple among lactating women.
-The discussion encompasses demographic characteristics, the obstetrical history, level of knowledge regarding the cracked nipple, and its prevention as well as the effect of peppermint water, expressed breast milk, and routine care on the cracked nipple.
+The purpose of the current study was to investigate the effect of expressed breast milk versus peppermint water on cracked nipple among lactating discussion women.
+The the demographic encompasses characteristics, obstetrical history, level of knowledge regarding the cracked nipple, and its prevention as well as the effect of peppermint water, expressed breast milk, and routine care on the cracked nipple.
 Moreover, the effect of expressed breast milk versus peppermint water on the cracked nipple among lactating women was investigated and discussed.

-The present study revealed that about half of the studied lactating women in the control group, peppermint water and expressed breast milk groups their age average between twenty to twentynine years.
-This finding might be because the majority of females were married at this age which is considered a mid-reproductive age and also because older women have more

-X22&P2 is comparison between the control & expressed milk groups experience in breastfeeding and are less likely to develop cracked nipple. finding present comes agreement with Ismail et al. (2019) who investigated the effectiveness of the effect of expressed breast milk, peppermint water, and breast shell on the treatment of traumatic nipple in puerperal lactating mothers in El-Beheira, Egypt.
-They reported that the mean age of study participants in the expressed breast milk, peppermint water, and breast shell groups was mid-reproductive age.
+The present study revealed that about half of the studied lactating women in the peppermint water and expressed breast milk groups their age average between twenty to twenty-nine years.
+This finding might be because the majority of females were married at this age which is considered a midreproductive age and also because older women have more experience in breastfeeding and are less likely to develop cracked nipple.
+The present finding comes in agreement with Ismail et al. (2019) who investigated the effectiveness of the effect of expressed breast milk, peppermint water, and breast shell on the treatment of traumatic nipple in puerperal lactating mothers in El-Beheira, Egypt.
+They reported that the mean age of study participants in expressed the breast milk. peppermint water, and breast shell groups was mid-reproductive age.
 About one-half of the studied lactating women in the three groups were in their twenties.
-These findings are in disagreement with Abdelmawgoud et al. (2020) who investigated the effect of extra virgin olive oil compared to breast milk on painful and damaged nipple during lactation.
-Their findings revealed that the mean age of virgin olive oil and expressed breast milk groups was $31.08 \pm 2.52 \& 32.77 \pm 3.71 \text{ years,}$ respectively.
+These findings are in disagreement with Abdel Mawgoudet al. (2020) who investigated the effect of extra virgin olive oil compared to breast milk on painful and damaged nipples during lactation.
+Their findings revealed that the mean age of virgin olive oil and expressed breast milk groups was $31.08 \pm 2.52 & 32.77 \pm 3.71$ years, respectively.